 Silvercrest L.P. made distributions to its partners of \$13.7 million and \$7.9 million during the three months ended March 31, 2013 and 2012, respectively, and \$14.8 million, \$10.0 million, \$5.9 million, \$7.4 million, and \$12.9 million during the years ended December 31, 2012, 2011, 2010, 2009 and 2008, respectively.
-Prior to the consummation of this offering, Silvercrest L.P. intends to make a distribution to its existing partners in the aggregate amount of approximately \$10.0 million.
+Prior to the consummation of this offering, Silvercrest L.P. will make a distribution to its existing partners in the aggregate amount of approximately \$10.0 million out of available cash and through borrowings under a new credit facility which the subsidiaries of Silvercrest L.P. have entered into with City National Bank.
 Purchasers in this offering will not be entitled to receive any portion of this distribution and such distribution may not be indicative of the amount of any future distributions.